mastaehe/bonsaiai.github.io/source/includes/cli-guide/_install.html.md

 python3 mountaincar_simulator.py --predict-brain=myMountainCarBrain --predict-version=latest
 ```

 After your BRAIN is finished training it can play the Mountain Car game.
 How well it does depends on how long you let it train!
-Using your BRAIN involves calling Python on the same simulator file, but now in predict mode, and `--predict-version=latest` will use the latest training session that you just ran.
+Using your BRAIN involves calling Python on the same simulator file, but now in prediction mode, and `--predict-version=latest` will use the version of the latest training session that you just ran.

 [1]: http://pages.bons.ai/apply.html
-[2]: #setup-the-bonsai-cli
+[2]: #install-the-bonsai-cli
 [3]: https://www.python.org
 [4]: https://gym.openai.com/envs/MountainCar-v0
 [5]: https://beta.bons.ai
 [6]: http://brew.sh/
-[7]: #what-is-a-simulator
+[7]: #install-with-chocolatey-or-homebrew
 [8]: https://beta.bons.ai/accounts/key
 [9]: #install-with-anaconda
 [10]: https://www.continuum.io/anaconda-overview